codevibe-de/java9-17.training/x22-jpms/EXERCISE-22.md

 ## Easy Start

-Take a look at the existing source code.
+Take a look at the existing source code in submodule `appl`.

 Start the application

 * in your IDE
-* and also using Gradle `gradlew run`
+* and also on the command line using `gradlew -q appl:run`

-You should see some Gradle stuff and finally some colorful output like:
+You should see some colorful output like:

 ````
 App starting...